-- Backup settings: Allows you to modify automatic full backup frequency and location, set file object backup mode, or disable the backup server daemon. - Differential and Incremental settings: Allows you to modify automatic differential and incremental backup frequency. - File object settings: Allows you to enable or disable user file objects and modify the location of system file objects. - System control settings: Allows you to enable distributed database mode for synchronous table replication and set the number of pages or frames to extend autoextend tablespaces. - Log system settings: Allows you to enable and set options for the Log System. - Character Set settings: Allows client side users to select the language code for the database and error messages. - Connection settings: Provides the option to block new connections. - ○ Accessing the Run Time settings window: - 1.
+- Backup settings: Allows you to modify automatic full backup frequency and location, set file object backup mode, or disable the backup server daemon. - Differential and Incremental settings: Allows you to modify automatic differential and incremental backup frequency. - File object settings: Allows you to enable or disable user file objects and modify the location of system file objects. - System control settings: Allows you to enable distributed database mode for synchronous table replication and set the number of pages or frames to extend autoextend tablespaces. - Log system settings: Allows you to enable and set options for the Log System. - Character Set settings: Allows client side users to select the language code for the database and error messages. - Statistics settings: Allows you enable and set options for the Update Statistics. - Auto Index settings: Allows you enable and set options for the Auto Index. - Schedule Daemon settings: Only allows you set the schedule daemon interval and the number of tasks. - Connection settings: Provides the option to block new connections.

+- Accessing the Run Time settings window: - 1.
 Select Run Time Settings from the Option menu on the menu bar.